1995parham-learning/1995parham-learning.github.io/src/content/docs/concepts/operating_systems.md

 Some memory must be allocated for the program's **run-time stack** (or just **stack**).
 C programs use the stack for local variables, function parameters, and return addresses; the OS allocates this memory and gives it to the process.

+The OS may also allocate some memory for the program's **heap**.
+In C programs, the heap is used for explicitly requested dynamically-allocated data;
+programs request such space by calling `malloc()` and free it explicitly by calling `free()`.

 ## Policy and Mechanism

 Separate high-level policies from low-level mechanisms.